If you’re not sure whether the world of journalism is for you, read through our top things to consider before taking the plunge.

 Are you interested in fashion?
 Or maybe you want to become a sports journalist?
-There’s a form of journalism out there for everyone.
+Does political reporting sound interesting to you?

-Journalists need to have an interest in the world around them – from who won the Stoke-on-Trent by-election to who was crowned best actress at the Oscars – a good journalist is always up to date.
+Journalists need to have an interest in the world around them, from who won the Stoke-on-Trent by-election to who was crowned best actress at the Oscars.

-You need to be able choose what is newsworthy and deliver it in a clear and concise way – appropriate for your audience.
+You need to be able choose what is newsworthy and deliver it in a clear and concise way that is appropriate for your audience.

 If all this sounds like you, then you have the makings of a great journalist.